dJPoida/ha-bom-weather-card/README.md

 This card works best when paired with [Bremor's Bureau of Meteorology Custom Component](https://github.com/bremor/bureau_of_meteorology) as a Home Assistant weather provider, but should work with other providers if they follow consistent weather entity naming.

+## Date & Time Sensors

+To enable the Date and Time features your Home Assistant instance must have both the [Date and Time sensor](https://www.home-assistant.io/integrations/time_date) entities enabled in the Devices & Services -> Integrations.

 ## Behavior

 - Responds to the `sun.sun` entity for Day / Night mode